evert/evert.github.com/_posts/2013/2013-07-19-sabre-event.md

 It differs from Événement in two features:

-1. It's possible to prioritize listeners, and let them trigger earlier.
+1. It's possible to prioritize listeners, and let them trigger earlier or later in the event chain.
 2. It's possible for listeners to break the event chain, much like javascript's `preventDefault()`.